Cast Iron Giant Blueberry PancakeJump to Recipe

 There are only two tips to remember for cooking a pancake in a cast iron skillet.
 First, it’s helpful to preheat the skillet.
 I like to do this as my oven preheats to make sure the sides and bottom of the skillet are evenly heated.

 Second, while cast iron skillets are fairly nonstick, you do need to add some fat to the skillet to help the pancake from sticking.
-I like to melt about 2 tablespoons of butter to the skillet right before I pour in my batter.
+I like to melt about 2 tablespoons of butter into the skillet right before I pour in my batter.

 Cooking the Giant Blueberry Pancake